What Games Are Similar to Slender: The Eight Pages?

-Slender: The Eight Pages is one the scariest experimental psycho-horror titles I have ever played.
+Slender: The Eight Pages is one of the scariest experimental psycho-horror titles I have ever played.
 Featuring the unusually tall, pale-faced Slenderman, the game can really scare the daylights out of you.
-The scary entity is actually an urban legend based on various other urban legends, ghost stories and horror movies.
+The scary entity is actually an urban legend based on various other urban legends, ghost stories, and horror movies.
 It was first mentioned in Something Awful forums.
 The name went viral on the Internet, spawning a few horror games, including a Minecraft horror mod.

 The experimental psychological horror title is one of the most unsettling games of all time.
 However, there are several indie games like Slender that are equally frightening and give you plenty of fear-inducing moments.
 All are played in first-person mode.
 Some are puzzle-based, while others boast innovative gameplay.
 Here are some of the creepiest games that truly match the horror of The Eight Pages.